-For decades, the characteristics of private equity have made the asset class an attractive proposition for those who could take advantage.
-Now that access to private equity is opening up, the untapped potential is becoming a reality for the portfolio of many individual investors.
-So the big question to consider: why should you invest?
+For decades, the characteristics of private equity have made the asset class an attractive proposition for those who could participate.
+Now that access to private equity is opening up to more individual investors, the untapped potential is becoming a reality.
+So the question to consider is: why should you invest?

 Then, we will outline some key considerations and risks for private equity investors.

 If you are unfamiliar with the basic characteristics of private equity, we’d recommend you take a look at the previous section: What is private equity?.

 One of the main reasons for introducing private equity into a portfolio is the potential to raise the overall portfolio return.
 With that in mind, research shows that private equity returns compare well on a number of levels, which we will cover here: compared with the public equity market, compared with other private market asset classes, between quartiles, and when added to a portfolio.

 You may be aware of the longstanding question about whether private equity returns have historically outperformed public equity.
 The simple answer is: yes, by a significant margin.

 When it comes to introducing a new asset into a portfolio, the most basic consideration is the risk-return profile of that asset.

 Historically, private equity has exhibited returns similar to that of Emerging Market Equities and higher than all other traditional asset classes.
 Its relatively low volatility² coupled with its high returns makes for a compelling risk-return profile.³

 Every private equity fund has a particular return target and specific strategy to reach that goal, so it’s unsurprising that fund returns vary a lot.
 In fact, private equity fund quartiles have the widest range of returns across all alternative asset classes - as you can see below.

 ⁴That said, the top quartile return for private equity vintages between 2007-2017 was higher than any other by more than 7%, while the median quartile was higher than all other asset classes by at least 4%.